1950s Hala Perforated Stars Wall Lamp

 Materials: Brass gooseneck.
-Olive green painted aluminum lampshade, white painted inside.
-Wall mount: light olive green painted aluminum, Bakelite socket.
+Olive green painted aluminum lampshade with many perforated stars, white painted inside.
+Wall mount: light olive green painted aluminum.
+Bakelite socket.

 Height: 10 cm / 3.93”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110 – 220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: Made in several colours.